xbeat/Machine-Learning/README.md

 Introduction to Hyperbolic Geometry

 Hyperbolic geometry is a non-Euclidean geometry that challenges our intuition about parallel lines and the nature of space.
 In hyperbolic space, the sum of angles in a triangle is less than 180 degrees, and there are infinitely many parallel lines through a point not on a given line.

+## Clustering Algorithms for Unlabeled Data Analysis in Python

+Introduction to Clustering Algorithms

+Clustering algorithms are unsupervised machine learning techniques used to group similar data points together without prior labeling.
+These algorithms find patterns and structures in unlabeled data, making them valuable for exploratory data analysis, customer segmentation, and anomaly detection.

 ## Generative Data Augmentation and Bayesian Techniques in Machine Learning